scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `iD` field contains an unique identifier for the TRC, constituted by a sequence of:

 - ISD number (`iSD` attribute),
 - base number (`baseNumber` attribute).
 It indicates the starting point of the current TRC update chain.
-This starting point is either the ISD's initial TRC or the currently valid base TRC, if the valid base TRC differs from the initial TRC.
-The latter is the case after a trust reset.
+This starting point is the currently valid base TRC, which may differ from the initial TRC in the case of a trust reset.
 - TRC serial number (`serialNumber` attribute).
 It represents the current update cycle, counting from the initial TRC of a specific ISD.

 All numbers MUST be positive integers.